xu-jerry/robust-captcha-design/README.md

 - preprocessing.ipynb:

 tutorials about image preprocessing using Pillow
-- model.py:
+- model.py

 training the model on the dataset

-- archive:
+- archive

 dataset of undistorted images

-- DisCaptcha_v0:
+- DisCaptcha_v0

 distorted images(distortion level: 50)
-- Scripts2CreateDisCaptcha.ipynb:
+- Scripts2CreateDisCaptcha.ipynb

 you can use this script to utilize a website to generate distorted image for you.
 Please change the file path and the parameters in the script.
-- ResultsWithNewDatasets.ipynb:
+- ResultsWithNewDatasets.ipynb

 There are newest results of robots with CNN threat model on DisCaptcha_v1.

--Demo.ipynb:
+- Demo.ipynb

 This is a python notebook which shows a simple sine wave distortion model and example of distorted image.